georgezacharia/london_housing_analysis_python/README.md

 3. **Market Trends**: Understanding price trends over time helps anticipate future market conditions and make informed purchasing or selling decisions.

 ## 📝 Conclusion
 This comprehensive analysis of the London housing market provides valuable insights into housing prices, sales activity, and crime statistics across different areas.
-By leveraging these insights, clients can make well-informed decisions regarding property investments and purchases.
+Clients can make well-informed decisions regarding property investments and purchases by leveraging these insights.
 The data highlights the diversity in the housing market and underscores the importance of considering both price and safety factors.

 ---